RitikaSethi236/RitikaSethi236/README.md

 Hi there 👋
 <th>
 I’m Ritika Sethi!
 I am currently pursuing my undergraduation in Computer Science and Engineering.
-My Skills include HTML, CSS, JavaScript, Wordpress, Canva and programming in C, C++, Python.
+My Skills include HTML, CSS, JavaScript, Wordpress, Canva and programming in C, C++, Python.<th>
 📫 You can reach me at ritikasethi236@gmail.com

 <!---